How to Write Women-Approved Female Characters

 Do some female narratives do this to men?
 Oh, absolutely, and it's no more acceptable in that regard.
 Degrading anyone into a sexy sideshow for the main character is tacky and shallow.
-(For more tips on how to avoid this, check out my post How to Describe an Attractive Love Interest Without Objectifying).
+(For more tips on how to avoid this, check out my post How to Write a Complex Love Interest).

 And, guys . . . women do not think about their assets as much as men do.
 We do not wax poetic on our "full breasts" or "plump rear" in our heads.
 At most, we get annoyed with them.
 If you want to be accurate, describe how her hair won't cooperate, or—if you must focus on her figure—how confident she feels in a favorite dress.
 The moment you make a woman sound like a literary sex doll is the moment we slam the book and ban your name forever.
 Tread ye carefully.

 Like the overly-broody bad boys or Conan-style warriors men and women alike roll their eyes at, these exaggerated female tropes come across as laughable.

 1) The pathetic damsel who always needs to be saved.
 This cardboard character appears in male and female books.
 Ladies and gents, we are not impressed.
 A useless character is not someone we want to read about.
 It is completely fine for the hero to rescue the heroine but, please, balance it with her strong personality—or, hey, let her save him sometimes.

 2) On the other end of the spectrum is this scantily-clad, super dominatrix woman who is either meant to tap into a male fetish or overcompensate for the damsel trope.
 Neither works, I'm afraid.
 We see right through that; she's still made of cardboard.
 (Also, please put some damn clothes on her.
 See above section).